Ravens running back J.K. Dobbins out for the season with torn Achilles tendon

 BALTIMORE (AP) — Ravens running back J.K.
 Dobbins will miss the rest of the season with a torn Achilles tendon, coach John Harbaugh said after Baltimore's season-opening 25-9 win over Houston on Sunday.

 Dobbins left in the third quarter after catching a pass from Lamar Jackson that went for 5 yards to the Houston 2.
 He was tackled near the sideline by M.J.
-Stewart and trotted gingerly immediately to the sideline.
+Stewart and gingerly shuffled toward the sideline.

+Justice Hill carried for a touchdown on the next play, and the 2-point conversion gave Baltimore a 15-6 lead with 9:55 left in the period.

 AP NFL: https://apnews.com/hub/nfl